Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Distributed Fine-tuning of Language Models on Private Data

 Abstract:One of the big challenges in machine learning applications is that training data can be different from the real-world data faced by the algorithm.
-In language modeling, the language of users (e.g. in private messaging) could change in a year and be completely different from what we observe in publicly available data.
+In language modeling, users’ language (e.g. in private messaging) could change in a year and be completely different from what we observe in publicly available data.
 At the same time, public data can be used for obtaining general knowledge (i.e. general model of English).
-We study approaches to distributed fine-tuning of a general model on user private data with the additional requirement of maintaining the quality on the general data.
-Our experiments demonstrate that a technique based on model averaging and random rehearsal outperforms an approach based on transfer learning, and show that the proposed method improves prediction quality in a reasonable time.
-The procedure leads to an 8.7 percentage point improvement in keystroke saving rate on informal English texts compared to a basic model trained on Wikipedia.
-We also propose an experimental framework for evaluating differential privacy of distributed training of language models and show that our approach has good privacy guarantees.
+We study approaches to distributed fine-tuning of a general model on user private data with the additional requirements of maintaining the quality on the general data and minimization of communication costs.
+We propose a novel technique that significantly improves prediction quality on users’ language compared to a general model and outperforms gradient compression methods in terms of communication efficiency.
+The proposed procedure is fast and leads to an almost 70% perplexity reduction and 8.7 percentage point improvement in keystroke saving rate on informal English texts.
+Finally, we propose an experimental framework for evaluating differential privacy of distributed training of language models and show that our approach has good privacy guarantees.

 TL;DR:We propose a method of distributed fine-tuning of language models on user devices without collection of private data

 Keywords:distributed training, federated learning, language modeling, differential privacy

 Enter your feedback below and we'll get back to you as soon as possible.